I’m using my non-existent psychic powers to predict that you’re here looking for some of the best views in NYC.

-If you’re imagining a high-energy, bar, overlooking 40th Street, that has five seperate spaces for guests to choose from, then that’s exactly what you’ll get from this Harry Potter level magical place.
+If you’re imagining a high-energy, bar, overlooking 40th Street, that has five separate spaces for guests to choose from, then that’s exactly what you’ll get from this Harry Potter-level magical place.

 Because your most difficult decision here will be choosing between the North Terrace (with its retractable roof), the South Terrace (with its private cabanas), the Times Square Lounge, the Cube Balcony, and the Candlelight Lounge.

 You should probably hang out in the top-level, South Terrace bar since it has plush furniture, soothing lighting, and a lush landscape that only enhances the stellar views all around you.

 If you happen to be rockin’ a pair of wickedly high heels and serious amounts of glitter that would make no less than Ke$ha herself proud, then this is the place for you since the bar and the dance floor both stay open until the wee hours of the morning.

 Best Views in NYC Local Tip: Try the Cocopom (Pama Pomegranate Liqueur, Sour Mix, and Pineapple Juice) for a light and refreshing cocktail.
 And if you plan to visit during the weekend, then definitely make a table reservation and expect to be treated to the sweet, sweet sounds of music from some live DJs.